My Love (Justin Timberlake song)

-"My Love" is a song recorded by American singer Justin Timberlake for his second studio album, FutureSex/LoveSounds (2006).
-It was released on October 24, 2006, by Jive Records as the second single from the album.
-The song features American rapper T.I. and background vocals from Timbaland and was co-written by Timberlake, Timbaland, Nate "Danja" Hills, and T.I., and produced by Timberlake, Timbaland, and Danja.
+"My Love" is a song by American singer Justin Timberlake featuring rapper T.I. from the former's second studio album, FutureSex/LoveSounds (2006).
+It was released by Jive Records as the second single from the album on October 24, 2006.
+The song features background vocals from Timbaland and was co-written by Timberlake, Timbaland, Nate "Danja" Hills, and T.I., and produced by Timberlake, Timbaland, and Danja.

 Timberlake revealed that the song's creation process took time to imagine and execute.
 He also stated that "My Love" was less about marriage and a more humble approach to love.
 The song features synthesizer chords with a slow beat and includes beatboxing, percussion, and staccato sounds.
 Timberlake described the track as "a rock-techno ballad".

-The track reached number one on the US Billboard Hot 100, being Timberlake's second consecutive single to do so.
-Among other Billboard magazine's charts, it also topped the Mainstream Top 40, Hot Dance Airplay, and Hot Digital Songs charts.
+"My Love" reached number one on the US Billboard Hot 100, being Timberlake's second consecutive single to do so.
+Among other Billboard charts, it also topped the Mainstream Top 40, Hot Dance Airplay, and Hot Digital Songs charts.
 Internationally, the single peaked in the number two position on the UK Singles Chart, becoming Timberlake's fourth single to do so.
 In New Zealand, the track peaked at number one for five non-consecutive weeks, to become Timberlake's second number one single.
 In Brazil, the song has also peaked at number one.

 Pitchfork named "My Love" as their number one song of 2006.
 Many have cited that the song was a sequel to Timberlake's 2002 song "Cry Me a River".
 The track won Best Rap/Sung Collaboration at the 2007 Grammy Awards.
 "My Love" also won Timberlake the Male Artist of the Year and Best Choreography in a Video at the 2007 MTV Video Music Awards.